Bionic (Christina Aguilera album): Retrospective commentary

 In June 2012, Sam Lansky wrote for MTV News that the record "was, at times, precociously brilliant" and most of its songs were "thrilling", claiming that "the songs on the deluxe edition are forward-thinking and even timeless, galactic pop with subversive, ambient production."
 Lansky added that "two years after the fact, Bionics moments of greatness remain about as good as it gets."
-In similar vein, Mike Wass of Idolator asserted five months later that "the album holds up better than expected, and is actually an intriguing — if somewhat disjointed and often meandering — collection of songs."

-While reviewing Aguilera's eighth studio album Liberation in June 2018, Pitchfork writer Claire Lobenfield retrospectively hailed Bionic as a record with "cutting-edge singles" that was "perhaps too forward-thinking, a risk that could have reaped the rewards of poptimism if the album had only been released a few years later."
-The following October, Joey Guerra of Houston Chronicle echoed these statements regarding the progressive nature of the album, calling Bionic "a forward-thinking assertion of independence like Madonna's 'Erotica' and Janet Jackson's The Velvet Rope."
+While reviewing Aguilera's eighth studio album, Liberation, in June 2018, Pitchfork writer Claire Lobenfield retrospectively hailed Bionic as a record with "cutting-edge singles" that was "perhaps too forward-thinking, a risk that could have reaped the rewards of poptimism if the album had only been released a few years later."
+The following October, Joey Guerra of Houston Chronicle echoed these statements regarding the progressive nature of the album, calling Bionic "a forward-thinking assertion of independence like Madonna's Erotica and Janet Jackson's The Velvet Rope."
 One of its tracks, "Birds of Prey", was ranked by Billboard at number 68 on a 2017 list of the hundred best deep cuts by 21st century pop stars, who wrote the song stood out as one of Aguilera's "most sonically beguiling compositions".

-Ten years after the record's release, Glenn Rowley of Billboard wrote Bionic had become "something of a cult favorite LP" over time and noted that there had been regular calls for "#JusticeForBionic" — the online campaign — on social media.
+Ten years after Bionics release, Glenn Rowley of Billboard wrote it had become "something of a cult favorite LP" over time and noted that there had been regular calls for "#JusticeForBionic" — the online campaign — on social media.
 Daniel Megarry of the Gay Times shared the same sentiment, calling it a "cult" record among the LGBTQ+ community, and believed it "will likely be re-discovered as a forgotten jewel by pop music fans for years to come".
-Wass opined that "Few albums have as many layers.
-Xtina blessed us with pitch-perfect bangers, beautiful ballads, quirky experiments and sexy slow jams.
-There is literally a bop for every mood."
-He also declared Bionic to be Aguilera's "misunderstood opus" and "a sex-positive, genre-bending triumph".
 In 2024, Paper called the album "ever-controversial", also noting it "was misunderstood upon release but has become a cult favorite".
 LA Weekly opined that Bionic "has gained a cult following for its innovative electronic sound".